-The months surrounding high season can also sell out ahead of time.
-If you want to hike the Inca Trail in April, May, September, October or November, try to book at least three or four months in advance.
+Even the months surrounding the high season can fill up quickly.
+If you plan to hike in April, May, September, October, or November, aim to book at least three or four months in advance.

-According to Orange Nation Peru, one of our recommended Inca Trail tour operators, Inca Trail permits seem to sell out earlier each year.
-With that in mind, trying to book six months in advance—for whatever time of the year—is the best way to avoid disappointment.
+According to SAM Travel Peru, a recommended tour operator, Inca Trail permits tend to sell out earlier each year.
+Therefore, booking six months ahead, regardless of the season, is the best way to avoid disappointment.

 Making the Inca Trail Reservation